The Perfect Summer body

 - Stress or psychological factors

-The reason why hormones are covered in this post is mainly because hormones play a huge role in growth and development.
+The reason why hormones are covered in this post is mainly that hormones play a huge role in growth and development.

 - Increases sensitivity to insulin.
 Insulin influences the amount of body fat and lean muscle a person can develop.